EstadisticasPR/TransparenciaFinanciera/README.md

 ### Authors

-This shinydashboard was written by Ian Flores Siaca (https://github.com/ian-flores).
+This app was written by Ian Flores Siaca (https://github.com/ian-flores).

-### License

 ## Spanish